Wm. Roger Louis

 William Roger Louis CBE FBA (born May 8, 1936), commonly known as Wm.
-Roger Louis or, informally, Roger Louis, is an American historian and a professor at the University of Texas at Austin.
+Roger Louis or, informally, Roger Louis, is an American historian and a professor emeritus at the University of Texas at Austin.
 Louis is the editor-in-chief of The Oxford History of the British Empire, a former president of the American Historical Association (AHA), a former chairman of the U.S. Department of State's Historical Advisory Committee, and a founding director of the AHA's National History Center in Washington, D. C.

 Early life

 Louis was born in Detroit, Michigan.
 His family was from Oklahoma, and he was raised in Oklahoma City.
 He attended Northwest Classen High School and was the assistant first horn player in the Oklahoma City Philharmonic.

 His parents, Henry Edward Louis and Bena May Flood, were "solidly middle class people who set a strong example of the importance of work, thrift, and family".
 Louis admits that he is "less religious", but he describes his philosophy in life with the one-liner made famous by Franklin Roosevelt: "I am a Christian and a Democrat.
 What more does one need in life?"

 Louis was involved in gymnastics and handball at the local YMCA, which was his first experience with segregation in Oklahoma.
 He traces his civil rights commitment to that experience.